rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 kubectl apply  -f kubevirt_win2022_vm.yml
 ```

 We can check the status with this command.
 But, it will take a long time for the QCOW2 image to be shuffled into the Kubernetes cluster, so be patient, and keep an eye on your disk IO and CPU.
-It should be running 100% CPU while it is provisioning the VM data (passing a 10GB from a website, to a Docker container, into a Kubernetes Cluster is resource intensive).
+It should be running 100% CPU while it is provisioning the VM data (passing a 10GB image from a website to a Docker container, into a Kubernetes Cluster is resource intensive).

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2024/Kubevirt-and-Windows/performance.png"><img src="/assets/images/2024/Kubevirt-and-Windows/performance.png"></a>